DianaStrahilova/friends-quiz-pp2/README.md

 **Score**

-The score is displayed at the end of the game and displays a message with the users's name the number of correct/incorrect answers.
+The score is revealed at the end of the game and displays a message with the users's name and the number of correct/incorrect answers.
 Also alerts if there is a new high score.

 Desktop score